integreat-io/integreat/README.md

            |___________________________|
 ```

-Data from the sources is retrieved, normalized, and mapped by the adapter, and returned asynchronously back to the code that initiated the action.
-Actions for fetching data will be executed right away.
+Data from the sources is retrieved, normalized, and mapped by the adapter, and
+returned asynchronously back to the code that initiated the action.
+Actions for
+fetching data will be executed right away.

-Actions that updates data on sources will reversely map and serialize the data before it is sent to a source.
-These actions may be queued.
+Actions that updates data on sources will reversely map and serialize the data
+before it is sent to a source.
+These actions may be queued or scheduled.

-Integreat comes with a standard data format, which is the only format that will be exposed to the code dispatching the actions.
-The mapping, normalizing, and serializing will happing to and from this format.
+Integreat comes with a standard data format, which is the only format that will
+be exposed to the code dispatching the actions.
+The mapping, normalizing, and
+serializing will happing to and from this format, according to the defined
+types and mapping rules.

 ## Install